 Several other American flyers on the same bombing mission were also shot down, and those few who survived were captured by Japanese soldiers and held prisoners on Chichi Jima Island.

-As the date for the February 3, 1945 amphibious invasion on Iwo Jima grew closer, bombing intensified over Iwo Jima and nearby Chichi Jima.
-During these bombing operations more than one hundred American airmen were shot down over and around the Bonin Islands, but American submarines were able to rescue only three of them, including future U.S. President George H. W. Bush.
+As the date for the February 3, 1945, amphibious invasion on Iwo Jima grew closer, bombing intensified over Iwo Jima and nearby Chichi Jima.
+During these bombing operations, more than one hundred American airmen were shot down over and around the Bonin Islands.
+Still, American submarines were able to rescue only three of them, including future U.S. President George H. W. Bush.
 Most of the others died with their aircraft or succumbed to the cold waters off Iwo Jima and Chichi Jima.
 Only a few were captured and taken to Chichi Jima as Prisoners of War.
 That brought a total of nine American airmen known to have been captured.
 Then they seemed to disappear from the face of the earth.

 The names of the eight aviators executed are:

 Navy Aviation Radioman Jimmy Dye, from Mount Ephraim, New Jersey

 Navy Pilot Floyd Hall from Sedalia, Missouri

 Navy Aviation Radioman Marve Mershon from Los Angeles, California